hammadaiy/ChatSphere-An-AI-Chatbot/README.md

 # ChatSphere - An AI Chatbot

 Welcome to ChatSphere, an AI-powered chatbot application that allows users to interact with an AI model.
-This project leverages React and Material-UI to create a responsive and interactive chat interface.
+This project leverages React and Bootstrap to create a responsive and interactive chat interface.
 The AI responses are fetched from a local server running LM Studio.

 ## Features

-- **Responsive Design**: The application is designed to be responsive and works well on different screen sizes.
+- **Responsive Design**: The application is designed to be responsive and works well on different screen sizes with Bootstrap.
 - **Interactive Chat Interface**: Users can send messages and receive responses from the AI in real time.
 - **Chat History**: Users can view and select from previous chat sessions.
 - **Settings**: Users can select different AI models available on the server.